kmarks2013/tetriact-web-client/README.md

 - [Styled Componets](https://styled-components.com/)

 ### Future Updates
 1. Responsvie Styling
-2. Music should maintain state before after pause
+2. When restarting the game it should maintain the state of the audio from before.
-3. On game Resart game should keep props from before for audio
-4. Custom designed SVG background
+3. Custom designed SVG background

 ### Special Thanks
 I would love to thank [Thomas Weibenfalk](weibenfalk.com) and [FreeCodeCamp](https://www.freecodecamp.org/news/react-hooks-tetris-game/) for their amazing tutorial, [Wikimedia](https://commons.wikimedia.org/wiki/File:Tetris_theme.ogg) for allowing me to use the Tetris Theme, and [Freepik](https://www.freepik.com/vectors/background") for their amazing vector background!